-Copyright: The Foundation of Software IP
+Copyright: The Foundation of IP Protection for Software Companies in Kenya

 Trademarks: Protecting Brand and Product Names